Office politics can make or break your career.

 And while there is some truth in them, they are far from the whole truth.

-The truth is his: most people will always put themselves and their needs above the needs of the company.
+The truth is this: most people will always put themselves and their needs above the needs of the company.

 And the other way is even truer.

-The company, which represents the interests of the owners, the shareholders, and the C-suite, will always its interest above those of the employees.
+The company, which represents the interests of the owners, the shareholders, and the C-suite, will always put its interests above those of the employees.

 Sometimes those interests overlap, and everything seems jolly.